 Of course, if you do not have a ring there is a measurement method to help you.
 You will need to measure the circumference of the finger your ring will be placed on.
 To do this you require a piece of semi-stiff card or a flexible measuring tape similar to the width of the ring you are wanting purchase.
 You must then measure the finger the ring will go on.
 These measurements can be compared to a sizing chart to find the ring size you need.
 After you have measured the length then tape it together and put it on your finger just like a real ring.
 Make it tight but be sure not to push or squeeze it because you won’t be able to do that with a real ring.
 Make sure it fits over the knuckle.

 When you are measuring your ring size there are certain things to keep in mind.
 The first is how snugly the ring should fit the finger.
 The measurement you take should be comfortable around the finger, tightest around the knuckle when it passes over, but not loose enough that the ring will fall off.

 The type of ring you are getting will also affect the size needed.
 If the ring is very wide you will need to adjust the size you purchase.
-When buying these wide rings (8mm wide or over) it is best to purchase a half size larger than you would normally get to increase the comfort of the ring.
+When buying these wide rings (8mm wide or over) it is best to purchase a half size to one full size larger than you would normally get to increase the comfort of the ring.